NathanNobert/AUCSCCamClub/README.md

 The eventual goal is to have this app integrate a database to better store the information collected throughout each form.

 *Authors/bio's of this app:*
-Nathan, Programmer, Team Leader
-Bio: I am a third year computing science student at University of Alberta, Augustana campus.
-My passions include mobile and web developments and I love being a team leader.
-I hope to pursue mobile development after school for my own businesses work.
-Some of the programming languages I have used and know include Java, Kotlin, C, C#, Javascript, PHP.
-I am very interested in learning more about and developing on top of blockchain technologies and creating apps for the future of a blockchain web.

 Fatima, Programmer
-Bio: I am a third year computing science student who previously study at the University Of Calgary and recently transferred to University Of Alberta, Augustana campus.
-I am very passionate about creating graphical interface and recently got into creating applications which i very much enjoyed.
-Some of the computer languages I have learnt were Python, Java, and HTML.
-In the future I would love to create my own application that would benefit society.
+Bio: Fatima is a third year computing science student who previously studied at the University Of Calgary and recently transferred to University Of Alberta, Augustana campus.
+Fatima is very passionate about creating graphical interfaces and recently delved into creating applications which she has greatly enjoyed.
+Some of the computer languages Fatimas has learnt include Python, Java, and HTML.
+In the future she would love to create her own applications that would benefit society.

+Jack, Programmer
+Bio: Jack is a second year computing science student at the University of Alberta, Augustana campus.
+Jack enjoy’s the process of developing a program, and is particularly passionate about the deep coding aspect of a project.
+After university, he hopes to program his own games.
+The programming languages Jack is familiar with include Java and Python.

 Katharina, Programmer
-Bio: I’m a second year student at the University of Alberta.
-I’m interested in increasing my skill and knowledge about computers.
-I like programming and I have had lots of fun learning about programming so far.
-I have specifically learned Python, and Java.
-I’m looking forward to the challenge that this project will provide.
+Bio: Katharina is a second year student at the University of Alberta.
+She is interested in increasing her skill and knowledge about computers.
+Katharina likes programming and has had lots of fun learning about programming so far.
+She specifically learned Python, and Java.
+Katharina is looking forward to the challenge that this project will provide.

-Jack, Programmer
-Bio: I am a second year computing science student at the University of Alberta’s Augustana campus.
-I enjoy the process of developing a program, and am particularly passionate about the deep coding.
-After university, I hope to program my own games.
-I know how to use the languages Python and Java, but am far better with Java then I am with Python.
+Nathan, Programmer, Team Leader
+Bio: Nathan is a third year computing science student at University of Alberta, Augustana campus.
+Nathan’s passions include mobile and web developments and he loves being a team leader.
+He hopes to pursue mobile and web development after school for his own businesses work.
+Some of the programming languages Nathan has used and know include Java, Kotlin, C, C#, Javascript, PHP.
+He is very interested in learning more about and developing on top of blockchain technologies and creating apps for the future of a blockchain web.

 *Framework and Programming Technologies Used*